 This course is an introduction to programming and the organization of computers.
-Basic programming concepts: algorithms, data and control structures, debugging, program design, documentation, structured pro-
+Basic programming concepts: algorithms, data and control structures, debugging, program design, documentation, structured programming.
+This course will use Java to demonstrate the application of software engineering methodologies.

 CMPSCI 111L INTRODUCTION TO ALGORITHMS AND PROGRAMMING LAB